Why choose the inquest solicitors at Stephensons?

 What happens at an inquest?

-At the inquest the witnesses will either be asked to attend or will have their statements read out.
-After the evidence has been given there may be further questions by legal representatives or the family could be asked to provide additional background about the deceased.
-An inquest takes place in an open court which means in high profile cases the press and media are able to attend.
+At the inquest, the witnesses will either be asked to attend or will have their statements read out.
+After the evidence has been given, the coroner may ask the witnesses questions followed by any further questions by the interested parties or their legal representatives.
+The family could also be asked to provide additional background about the deceased.
+At the end of the inquest, the coroner (or jury) will give their conclusion.

 - Natural causes